dewi-alliance/hotspot-manufacturers/applications/edatec-outdoor.md

 * Where are you sourcing your components from?
   * **We sourced the components from authorized component distributors like Arrow, Future Electronics and local manufacturers**
 * How many radio modules/ concentrators can you procure?
-  * **We have secured 5Kpcs radio module stock, our LoRa module partners commmitted to supply another 5Kpcs in 2021**
+  * **We have secured 5Kpcs radio module stock, we placed components PO to our suppliers for 2022 demand**

 ## Manufacturing Information